DavidBoja/docker-collection/README.md

 - Dockerfile
 - build.sh
 - run.sh
+- README

-and optional additional files (such as python requirements.txt or conda environemnts.yml files).
+and optional additional files (such as python requirements.txt, conda environemnts.yml, etc.).

 The idea is to build the docker image from the Dockerfile using `build.sh` and run the docker container using `run.sh`.
 For a project `SELECTED-PROJECT` run the following:

 ```
-cd SELECTED-PROJECT
+cd dockers/SELECTED-PROJECT
 sh build.sh
 sh run.sh CODE-PATH DATA-PATH
 ```
-where `CODE-PATH` is the path to the code from the original GitHub repository, and `DATA-PATH` is the path to the datasets location you want to use in the docker container.
+where `CODE-PATH` is the path to the code from the original GitHub repository, and `DATA-PATH` is the <ins>optional</ins> path to the datasets location you want to use in the docker container.

 <br>